TERMS & CONDITIONS

 Medical Insurance and Payments

 We will invoice the relevant insurance provider for the cost of your treatment; however, you are still liable for the payment of our fees in full.
-To enable us to do this we would need you to provide us with your insurance membership details, policy number and a valid-pre-authorisation code for the proposed treatment.
+To enable us to do this we would need you to provide us with your insurance membership details, policy number and a valid-pre-authorisation code for the proposed treatment along with your personal details including address, date of birth and contact details.

-It is important to note that, depending on your individual policy, your private medical insurance may not cover all of our fees; this could be the result of an excess payable on your policy, or that your policy may not cover certain treatments.
-If your insurance company does not cover the cost, it is expected that you will cover the full balance.
-Once we are notified of an excess payment that’s due on your policy, your allowance has been exhausted or our claim has been rejected for whatever reason, any fees will be invoiced directly to you.
+In addition, all patients booking with medical insurance are required to pay an advanced deposit of £100 at the time of booking.
+The advanced deposit will be off-set against any excess on the patients medical insurance cover policy (It is important to note that, depending on your individual policy, your private medical insurance may not cover all of our fees; this could be the result of an excess payable on your policy, or that your policy may not cover certain treatments).
+Where your insurance company does not cover the full, it is expected that you will cover the balance.
+In the first instance this will be deducted against the advanced deposit.
+Should your excess payments at the completion of your treatment be less that the £100 advanced deposit we shall refund you the balance.
+If your excess payment exceeds the £100 advanced deposit you will be liable to pay the balance in full.

 When you are required to pay the full cost of your treatment, we will take payment by cash or by credit/debit card on the premises at the time of each appointment.
 We can also provide you with a full receipt by email if you need to reclaim this charge from your insurer.